Towards relativistic generalization of collapse models: Outlook

 where $\beta$ is another free parameter of the model.
-The proposed exponential form is motivated from its resemblance to the Gaussian correlation of the CSL model.
-The quartic dependence $q^4$ is considered in place of a quadratic dependence since $q^2$ becomes negative for the spacelike regions and thus $\exp(-q^2)$ diverges.
-Conversely, $\mathcal{G}(q)$ in Eq.~\eqref{eq.NoiseKernel} is finite in any point in the Fourier space.
-Further, $\mathcal G(q)\to 0$ fast enough as $q^2\to \pm \infty$ thereby guaranteeing the convergence of Eq.~\eqref{eq.relDERN}.
+This choice is not unique; even in the NR collapse models the spatial correlation of the noise is not determined from first principles.
+This is also reflected in the relativistic case, where other options, e.g.~$\theta(-q^2)\exp(a^2q^2)$, have been already considered in \cite{Pearle2009}.
+Our choice in Eq.~\eqref{eq.NoiseKernel} is motivated for the sake of simplicity while remaining close to the choice in the NR CSL model.
+In particular,} $\mathcal{G}(q^2)$ in Eq.~\eqref{eq.NoiseKernel} is finite in any point in the Fourier space; $\mathcal G(q^2)\to 0$ fast enough as $q^2\to \pm \infty$ thereby guaranteeing the convergence of Eq.~\eqref{eq.relDERN}.
 Moreover, in $(1+1)$ dimension, one can also obtain an analytic expression for the corresponding ${G}(x)$, which is given in terms of the Meijer G-function

-Such an expression features a peak at a characteristic length scale $x=t$ (with the speed of light $c=1$) and goes to zero for large spatial separations.
+Such an expression features a peak at a characteristic length scale $x=t$ (with $c=1$) and goes to zero for large spatial separations.
 While an analytic expression for $G(x)$ in $(1+3)$ dimensions is hard to obtain, it is reasonable to assume that $G(x)$ would still have the desired properties as its $(1+1)$ counterpart.

-Along with the choice of the collapse operator, the choice of $G(x)$, such as that in Eq.~\eqref{eq.Noise}, completely fixes the relativistic stochastic dynamics up to the free parameters $\alpha$, $\beta$ and $\gamma$.
-These parameters, like in the CSL model, will be subject to experimental investigation.
-We emphasize again that this $\mathcal{G}$ is just one of the many possible choices that can be made.
-An exploration of other possible noise correlations is outside the scope of the present work but nevertheless is an interesting subject for future research. \\
+Along with the collapse operator choice, the choice of $G(x)$ [cf.~Eq.~\eqref{eq.Noise}] completely fixes the relativistic stochastic dynamics up to the free parameters $\alpha$, $\beta$ and $\gamma$.
+These parameters, like in the CSL model, will be subject to experimental investigation. {For instance, already in the NR limit, Eq.~\eqref{eq.Nrel_DE_RN} gives (as a rough estimate) $\D E/\D z^0\propto \gamma \alpha^2 m^2 N \exp(-16 m^4/\beta^4)$.
+Then, the free parameters of our model are subject to experimental bounds given by $\D E/\D z^0/(m N)\simeq 2\times 10^{-11}\,$W/kg \cite{Carlesso2022}.
+Note that our expression has a different mass dependence compared to the corresponding NR CSL expression $\D E/\D t\propto \gamma m N/\rC^5$ \cite{Carlesso2022}, where $\rC$ is the spatial correlation length of the CSL noise. }